ian-branum/image-recognition-with-synthetic-training-data/README.md

 To install on Sagemaker one must run "python3 setup.py install" to setup the Mask R-CNN framework.
 That should do most of the installation of the Mask R-CNN library, but I got inconsistent results.
 At the top of each notebook is a block of commented apt-gets and pip installs.
 I found that I would sometimes have to run those as well.

 ## Credits
 - I used the very excellent Mask R-CNN implementation by Waleed Abdulla (available [here](https://github.com/matterport/Mask_RCNN)) as the foundation for my model.
+The code is in the mrcnn directory.
 It is very well documented, easy to understand, works like a charm, and I can recommend it to anyone interested in R-CNNs without reservation.
 - For testing data I used a subset of the Stanford 'Cars' data available [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).